KxSystems/kx-vscode/README.md

     *Enable TLS encryption on kdb connection (optional)*

 1. Tell the Visual Studio Code extension which port to connect to.

+    To do this,

 ### Connect to an instance of kdb Insights Enterprise

+Use these steps:

+1. Specify details of the kdb Insights Enterprise endpoint in Visual Studio Code.
+    To do this, click **Connect to kdb server** in the KX side bar.
+    FIXME image connecttokdbserver.jpg
+    At the prompt, select *Connect to kdb Insights Enterprise* and respond to the prompts:

+    *Enter a name or alias for the connection*

+    *Enter the Insights endpoint URL*

+1. Tell the Visual Studio Code extension which port to connect to.

+    To do this,

+   connecttoinsightscontext.jpg

 ## Editing features